achernodub/targer/README.md

 ## Evaluation

-Evaluation on **Named Enitity Recognition CoNNL-2003 shared task (English)** with the default settings:
+Results for **Named Enitity Recognition CoNNL-2003 shared task (English)** with the default settings:

 |         Model       |     f1 on test        |
 | ------------------- | --------------------- |